meljobrien3/accessibility-acceptance-criteria/WEB.md

 Given I use a screen reader, when I read content, then it makes sense even out of context and has additional screen reader only text included when necessary.
 Note: On-screen text must always be the first part of the accessibility text for interactive elements (button, links).

+## AAC11 Animations
+Given I’m a user with a cognitive or attention disability, when there is any animation or movement on screen, it will stop after 5 seconds or will have a pause option.